-Section 9.1 What if you're in a hospital or a skilled nursing facility for a stay that is covered by the plan?
+Section 9.1 What if you're in a hospital or a skilled nursing facility for a stay that is covered by Original Medicare?

-If you are admitted to a hospital or to a skilled nursing facility for a stay covered by the plan, we will generally cover the cost of your prescription drugs during your stay.
-Once you leave the hospital or skilled nursing facility, the plan will cover your drugs as long as the drugs meet all of our rules for coverage.
-See the previous parts of this section that tell about the rules for getting drug coverage.
-Chapter 6 (What you pay for your Part D prescription drugs) gives more information about drug coverage and what you pay.
+If you are admitted to a hospital for a stay covered by Original Medicare, Medicare Part A will generally cover the cost of your prescription drugs during your stay.
+Once you leave the hospital, our plan will cover your drugs as long as the drugs meet all of our rules for coverage.
+See the previous parts of this chapter that tell about the rules for getting drug coverage.